AGFlywire3/HUDK4050EDM--Portfolio/README.md

-# HUDK4050EDM--Portfolio
-Portfolio of Siyuan Gu
+# HUDK4050EDM--Portfolio of Siyuan Gu

 You can see the individual coding exercise records(ICEs) and analysis challenge assignments(ACAs) under the Notebooks-of-ICEs-ACAs branch of this repo.
 All works finished under Professor Zhichun(Lukas) Liu's tutorial from Teachers College, Columbia University.
 The reflective essay briefly describe the ovarall experience of the HUDK-4050 Core Mthds Educ Data Mining course, and some introduction before and after taking this course.